jojozhuang/jojozhuang.github.io/_tutorial/angular/building-online-judge-application-with-mean-stack.md

 > Build online judge application with MEAN stack(MongoDB, Express, Angular and Node.js).

 ## 1. Online Judge
+### 1.1 Introduction
 This online judge application is used to practice programming to solve algorithm questions.
 It can compile and execute code, and test them with pre-constructed data.
 The output of the code will be captured by the system, and compared with the standard output.
 The system will then return the result.

-This app contains one RESTful API server and another client component built with Angular.
-Main functions as follows.
+### 1.2 Functions
+The implemented functions are listed as follows.
-* User Authentication - Register, Login, Profile, Change Password, etc.
+* User Authentication - Based Token, Register, Login, Auto Login, User Profile, Reset Password, etc.
 * User Management - Create, Update, Delete user.
 * Question Management - Create, Update, Delete question.
-* Database Management - Import and Export data, including users, questions and submissions.
+* Database Management - Import and Export data with csv files for users, questions and submissions.
-* Solution Submission - Accept user's solution submissions for questions, execute them and return result.
+* Judging System - Judging Engine, Solution Template, Submission History, Multi-programming language support.
+* UI - RichTextEditor, Code Editor, Progress Bar, Loading Image are applied.

+The following functions are under development.
+* Contest - Generate contest by randomly selecting four questions from the question library.
+* Collaborative code editor - Different users can work on the same solution simultaneously.

+### 1.3 Technologies
+The Server is built with Express and MongoDB.
+* RESTful API: express, express router, mongoose, cors
+* Logging: morgan, winston
+* User Authentication: jsonwebtoken, passport, cookie-parser, express-jwt
+* Import/Export Data: multer, csv-express, fast-csv

+The Client is built with Angular and 3rd-party libraries.
+* CSS and Icon: bootstrap, font-awesome
+* Rich Text Editor: ngx-editor
+* Code Editor: ngx-monaco-editor
+* Progress Bar: ngx-progressbar

 ## 2. Judging System
 This is the core component of this online judge application.